 - Discounted admission to attend the PSMF’s annual World Patient Safety, Science & Technology Summit as well as an invitation to the chairman’s private reception hosted by Founder, Joe Kiani.

 - Chance to share your commitment on-stage at the World Patient Safety, Science & Technology Summit.
 Please note the PSMF selects a number of Partners for this opportunity.

 To make a Commitment:

 - Click here to create an account.

-- After you login, you will be in your healthcare professional dashboard.
+- After you create an account, you will be redirected to your dashboard.
 Select “Make a Commitment” from the list of options and then complete the Commitment Form.

 The Patient Safety Movement Foundation requests annual commitment updates as well as a report at the end of your commitment timeline.